 An exported Python model scored externally#

-In some cases, we may wish to export a model designed in Dataiku so that it can be run on an external system — for example, within a more complete pipeline where other tasks are performed before and after the call to the model is done.
-However, even if model scoring is done externally, model monitoring can still be done within Dataiku.
+Depending on the deployment context, you may wish to export a model designed in Dataiku so that it can run on an external system.
+For example, a model may need to run within a more complete pipeline including tasks before and after the model call.
+However, even if model scoring occurs externally, model monitoring can still occur within Dataiku.

 Additional prerequisites#